SERVIR-Amazonia/suriname-training/change-detection-1/02_Datasets.md

 <img align="center" src="../images/change-detection-1/landsat5_imagecollection.png" hspace="15" vspace="10" width="600">

 We always want to apply filters to `ImageCollections` as early in our workflow as we can to reduce the amount of effort the GEE servers will require.
-We already know the area that we'd like to pull data for (our AOI), and that we want relatively few clouds in our images, so we apply a boundary and a cloud cover filter.
+We already know the area that we'd like to pull data for our AOI, and that we want relatively few clouds in our images, so we apply a boundary and a cloud cover filter.

 *Tip: Since there are differences in the amount and the order of bands on each Landsat mission, we use a dictionary (`sensorBandDictLandsatSR`) and a list (`bandNamesLandsatSR`) to standardize this information for us going forward using `select()` - it saves us quite a bit of typing when doing this for multiple collections.*